Axway/api-builder-docs/content/en/docs/updates/upgrade_v3_to_v4.md

 PORT=8080
 ```

-Note that you should always provide the PORT when deploying/running your service on a target environment, for example when using Docker, or when publishing to ARS.
+Note that you should always provide the PORT when deploying/running your service on a target environment, for example when using Docker.

 For more information, please read the [Environmentalization](https://docs.axway.com/bundle/api-builder-security-guide/page/environmentalization.html) guide.